 Unless you’ve been hibernating, you will have noticed that both the PlayStation Network and Xbox Live were hacked at Christmas, meaning gamers couldn’t play with their new consoles online.
 Sony is looking to make amends.

 This weekend, it will hold a 10 per cent discount sale to apologise for the outage.
-The sale starts on Sunday at 9am UK time, and lasts until Thursday at the same time.

 PS Plus subscriptions, Music Unlimited and video rentals aren’t eligible.